The Chief Agitator

-Rothrock went to Harvard and worked every day in the private herbarium of Asa Gray who visited Rothrock’s hometown to collect botanical specimens.
+Rothrock went to Harvard and worked daily in the private herbarium of Asa Gray, who visited Rothrock's hometown to collect botanical specimens.
 Of Dr. Gray, Rothrock said,

 “[He] was kindness personified, though a strict disciplinarian and a most merciless critic of a student's work.
 I owe more to him than to any other man, and I never think of him without veneration."

 He also studied geology under Louis Agassiz, who became his friend.
 (Agassi's motto was, "study nature, not books")